 The procedure involves passing a needle, under local anaesthetic, between two of the backbones at the base of the spine.
 Approximately 10% of adult patients suffer a headache after this procedure.
 This headache is typically mild and worse upon being upright and better lying flat.
-It usually improves with simple painkillers and good hydration.
-Some doctors advocate caffeine, from tea or coffee.
+It usually improves with simple painkillers and by drinking plenty of water.
+Some doctors advocate caffeine from tea or coffee to help with a headache.